 I was feeling uncomfortable with myself, the way I looked, the way I felt.
 I was losing control of my body; I was losing my muscles and strength; I was in a lot of exhaustion.
 I passed the initial one month just feeling pity for myself until I read the book A Man's Search For Meaning, and I realised that self-pity was not going to have only a negative impact.
 So, after one month, I chose to get off my bed and really do something which would make me happy.

 I was into fitness a lot, so one day I went for a run, and that made me very happy.
-But, after some time, I was so exhausted that I could not get off my bed for the next two days.
-At that time, I decided that no matter whether I got off my bed for the next two days or not, but I was going to run for that one hour.
+But, after some time, I was so exhausted that I could not get out of bed for the next two days.
+At that time, I decided that no matter whether I got off my bed for the next two days or not, I was going to run for that one hour.

 Slowly, I increased my workout hours, and my fitness levels ended up becoming much better than what it was pre-cancer.